 - Rationale:

 Advertisers are experts at using language to lead and mislead.
-From the early adverts where Lucky Strike recruited doctors to extol the virtues of smoking as a health benefit, to later adverts that associated Lucky Strike with patriotism and American successes in World War Two, these adverts showcase all kinds of rhetorical methods, both verbal and visual, that are used to manipulate the reader.
+From the early adverts where Lucky Strike try to convince you that smoking is good for your health, to later ads that associated the brand with patriotism and American efforts in World War Two, these adverts showcase all kinds of rhetorical methods, both verbal and visual, that are used to manipulate the reader.
+An example of a literary work in which characters try to manipulate each other is Glengarry Glen Ross by David Mamet, featuring a cast of salesmen expert at twisting language around in order to sell worthless real estate to unlucky clients.

-Here is a recording of the first ten minutes of an individual oral for you to listen to.
+Here is a recording of the first ten minutes of an individual oral discussing Lucky Strike adverts for you to listen to.
 You can discuss the strengths and weaknesses of this talk as a way of improving your own oral presentations.
 Be mindful of academic honesty when constructing your own oral talk.
-To avoid plagiarism you can: talk about a different global issue; pair the Lucky Strike adverts with a different literary work; select different passages to bring into your talk; develop an original thesis.
+To avoid plagiarism you can: talk about a different global issue; pair your adverts with a different literary work; select different passages to bring into your talk; develop an original thesis.

 Students submit an essay on one non-literary text or a collection of non-literary texts by one same author, or a literary text or work studied during the course.
 The essay must be 1,200-1,500 words in length.
 (20 marks).